 An open wound where you can see the bone

 Blurred vision, double vision, or problems moving your eyeball

-You will likely be given medication for pain.
-A doctor will ask about your injury and examine your head and face.
+You will likely be given medicine for pain.
+A healthcare provider will ask about your injury and examine your head and face.
 X-rays or other imaging tests may be done.
-Treatment of facial fractures occurs in two stages:
+Treatment of facial fractures happens in two stages:

-Fixation: The broken bones are held together so they heal correctly.
-A fractured jaw is likely to be wired shut for a time.
+Fixation.
+The broken bones are held together so they heal correctly.
+A fractured jaw is likely to be wired shut for a time, stabilized with reconstruction plates, or both.
 A broken nose is treated with a splint or soft packing.
 Surgery may be done to repair and secure broken bones around your eyes.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |